ga-sei-lessons/UNIT-4-AWS/D02/3-afternoon-lecture/8-dynamodb-put-post.md

 }
 ```

-Let's make sure to give it one final test via the POST route and confirm the data is formatted as expected.
+Let's make sure to give it one final test via the **POST** route and confirm the data is formatted as expected.

 <img src="https://i.imgur.com/VWPHBgL.png">

+#### Redeploy And Test The POST Route Using Postman

 Once that has been confirmed re-deploy the API now test it via Postman.
 If successful we should see the following: